 The zoom lenses offered by both Canon and Nikon are vast.
 There are however, only two lenses that you need to focus on.
 A wide angle and a telephoto zoom.
 The 24-70mm f/2.8 and the 70-200mm f/2.8 are both industry standards for this type of photography.
 They are both professional class lenses though there are lesser priced aftermarket lenses that offer comparable optical and technical features.

 The wide-angle zoom offers a range of 24-70mm and a maximum aperture of f/2.8.
 This lens is great for closer indoor work and detail photography.
 Break this one out when you will be getting close to your subjects such as a dressing room or small bar area.
 This also makes a great walk around lens allowing you to get moderately close for candids and yet wide enough for small shots, table and room photographs.
 The zoom range on this lens is within the operating specs of most on camera flash equipment making it the go-to lens for any direct flash work.

 The telephoto zoom lens offers a range of 70-200mm and maximum aperture of f/2.8.
 The 70-200mm lens is offered with image stabilization (IS) Canon, or vibration reduction (VR) Nikon.
 This lens is also offered in a model without any anti-shake technology.
 The VR and IS lenses are the best choice for low light situations providing forgiveness for shake due to low shutter speed.
 This lens is the one you want when you need to step away from the action and blend in to capture emotion and raw candid expressions.
 If your style aims for a photojournalistic look and capturing the moment.
 This might be your all purpose lens.

-Article written by Stephanie Smith, owner and head photographer of omorfiPixel.com – Kansas City based wedding, family and newborn photography. http://www.omorfipixel.com.
+Stephanie Smith is the owner and head photographer of omorfiPixel.com—Kansas City based wedding, family and newborn photography. http://www.omorfipixel.com.